 The Texas Lawyer 2011 Top 100 Law Firms Ranking also singled Gray Reed & McGraw out as the third fastest growing law firm (growing 9.38% during 2010) in Texas of the top 25 law firms.

 The Houston Chronicle ranked Gray Reed & McGraw #14 as a Top Workplace in Houston (in the small companies category).
 Of the law firms that competed, Gray Reed & McGraw ranked first.

 Exceptionally Talented Lawyers

-Best Lawyers in America recognized 12 Gray Reed & McGraw attorneys in its 2014 rankings.
+Best Lawyers in America recognized 15 Gray Reed & McGraw attorneys in its 2015 rankings, up from 12 in 2014.
 Best Lawyers is the oldest peer-review publication in the legal profession.
 Selection as a Best Lawyer in America is a high honor due to the peer-review survey in which more than 36,000 leading attorneys cast almost 4.4 million votes on the legal abilities of other lawyers in their practice areas

 - Darrell Armer – Health Care Law

 - Daryl Bailey – Commercial Litigation

 - Jason Brookner - Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law

 - Gayla Crain - Employment Law – Management and Litigation and Labor and Employment